-Which of the following is not a function of the autonomic nervous... | Channels for Pearson+
+Which of the following is NOT a function of the autonomic nervous... | Channels for Pearson+

 Multiple Choice

-Which of the following is not a function of the autonomic nervous system?
+Which of the following is NOT a function of the autonomic nervous system (ANS)?

 A